influxdata/influxdb/README.md

 ## Features

-* Built-in [HTTP API](https://docs.influxdata.com/influxdb/v0.10/guides/writing_data/) so you don't have to write any server side code to get up and running.
+* Built-in [HTTP API](https://docs.influxdata.com/influxdb/latest/guides/writing_data/) so you don't have to write any server side code to get up and running.
 * Data can be tagged, allowing very flexible querying.
 * SQL-like query language.
-* Clustering is supported out of the box, so that you can scale horizontally to handle your data. **Clustering is currently in an alpha state.**
 * Simple to install and manage, and fast to get data in and out.
 * It aims to answer queries in real-time.
 That means every data point is indexed as it comes in and is immediately available in queries that